Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/AboutCuis.md

 For some ideas on how you can help Cuis, see [Helping Cuis](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/wiki/Helping-Cuis).
 You can contribute your own too.

 Cuis is distributed subject to the MIT License.
 See the [LICENSE](../LICENSE) file.
 Any contribution must also be under the MIT license.
+See [Controbuting](../CONTRIBUTING.md).